manyalawy/foodics-pay/README.md

 Optional fields omitted from XML when at default values: `notes` (empty), `payment_type` (99), `charge_details` ("SHA").

+**Note:** No authentication, authorization, or database logic was implemented for the transfer endpoint, as it was not in the scope of the assignment.

 **Response:** `200 OK` with `Content-Type: application/xml`

 ```xml